 These fields in ANFUEXTP are valid when the End Data Set exit is called.
-The format of the ANFUEXTP control block is shown in Figure 23 on page 245.
+The format of the ANFUEXTP control block is shown in "Sample format of ANFUEXTP " on page 218.

-- XTPSAVE A register save area for use by the exit. - XTPWORK1 Address of a work area, or zeroes.
-For information about how to use work areas, see "Programming considerations" on page 242. - XTPWORK2 Address of a work area, or zeroes.
-For information about how to use work areas, see "Programming considerations" on page 242. - XTPDSNAM Fully qualified name of the data set being processed, padded to the right with blanks.
+Address of a work area, or zeros.
+For information about how to use work areas, see "Programming considerations" on page 216.

+Address of a work area, or zeros.
+For information about how to use work areas, see "Programming considerations" on page 216.

+Fully qualified name of the data set being processed, padded to the right with blanks.

-XTPVERS icates whether IP PrintWay basic mode or extended mode ed the exit and constructed the ANFUEXTP control block.
-Value Meanii ıg 0 0 IP PrintWay basic mode called the exit.
-1 IP PrintWay extended mode called the exit.
-XTP_OF XTP_OF fields co Your exit can use this field to determine whether fields ORIGINATING_MVS_SYSTEM and ORIGINATING_JES2_SYSTEM contain valid values.
-These contain valid values if XTPVERS=1 (IP PrintWay extended called the exit).
-XTPUSRID er ID of the job submitter, padded to the right with blanks, with se exceptions: • If NetSpool allocated the data set on the JES spool, this field contains the owner embedded in the print data or specified i the printer definition.
-If none is specified, this is the ID of the user who started the Infoprint Server daemons. print conta request ins the face allocated the data set on the JES spool and the was not submitted from a z/OS system, this field user ID from the remote system of the person who e print request.
-XTPDSFLG Flags co ontainin g data set information: Flag Meaning when set to B'1' XTPDS CC This data set contains carriage control characters.
-XTPDS JOB This is the first data set in the print job (JES output group).
+Indicates whether IP PrintWay basic mode or extended mode called the exit and constructed the ANFUEXTP control block.

+Tip: Your exit can use this field to determine whether fields XTP_ORIGINATING_MVS_SYSTEM and XTP_ORIGINATING_JES2_SYSTEM contain valid values.
+These fields contain valid values if XTPVERS=1 (IP PrintWay extended mode called the exit).

+User ID of the job submitter, padded to the right with blanks, with these exceptions:

+- If NetSpool allocated the data set on the JES spool, this field contains the owner that is embedded in the print data or specified in the printer definition.
+If none is specified, this is the ID of the user who started the Infoprint Server daemons. - If Print Interface allocated the data set on the JES spool and the print request was not submitted from a z/OS system, this field contains the user ID from the remote system of the person who submitted the print request.

+XTPDSCC

 This data set is the JESNEWS data set.
 This flag applies only to IP PrintWay basic mode.

-XTPDS EJB This is the last data set in the print job (JES output group). concatenation.
-IP PrintWay sets this f Concatenate job option is selected in grouping field of the printer definition This data set is part of an IP PrintWay concatenation.
+This data set is part of an IP PrintWay concatenation.
 IP PrintWay sets this flag when the Concatenate job option is selected in the Dataset grouping field of the printer definition and IP PrintWay is transmitting this data set with other data sets in the same transmission.

+Flag containing data set information when set to B'1':

+XTPRDFST

-XTPRCFLG Flags co containing data set information: Flag Meaning when set to B'1' XTPRD FST This is the first call to the exit for this data set.
-XTPPQLEN Length of the value in field XTPPRTQU.
-XTPIALEN Length of the value in field XTPIPADR.
-XTPPRTQU Name of the printer's or print server's queue specified in the PRTQUEUE JCL parameter, in a printer definition, or by the Routing exit; or the VTAM logmode specified in a printer definition or by the Routing exit.
+This is the first call to the exit for this data set.

+Name of the printer's or print server's queue that is specified in the PRTQUEUE JCL parameter, in a printer definition, or by the Routing exit; or the VTAM logmode that is specified in a printer definition or by the Routing exit.
 Field XTP_ADDR_TYPE identifies which value is in this field.

-XTPIPADR Field XTP_ADDR_TYPE identifies which of these values this field contains:
+Field XTP_ADDR_TYPE identifies which of these values this field contains:

-- Host name or IP address of the printer or print server specified in the DEST=IP: JCL parameter, printer-ip-address job attribute, in a printer definition, or by the Routing exit - URL of the printer or print server specified in the printer definition or by the Routing exit - LU name of the printer specified in the printer definition or by the Routing exit - Email addresses of the primary recipients specified in the MAILTO JCL parameter, mail-to-addresses job attribute, printer definition, or Routing exit.
+- Host name or IP address of the printer or print server that is specified in the DEST=IP: JCL parameter, printer-ip-address job attribute, in a printer definition, or by the Routing exit - URL of the printer or print server that is specified in the printer definition or by the Routing exit - · LU name of the printer that is specified in the printer definition or by the Routing exit - Email addresses of the primary recipients that are specified in the MAILTO JCL parameter, mail-toaddresses job attribute, printer definition, or Routing exit.
 Multiple email addresses are separated by a comma.
-If the email addresses are greater than 256 characters, field XTP\MAIL\INCOM is set and field XTPIPADR contains only the email addresses that fit into this field.
+If the email addresses are greater than 256 characters, field XTP_MAIL_INCOM is set and field XTPIPADR contains only the email addresses that fit into this field.